amoslanka/notify/ROADMAP.md

 **Send notifications to anything**.
 Set a notification receiver as anything, including non ActiveRecord objects.
 For example, if I wanted to send a notification out on a pubsub channel I would set the channel name as the receiver.

 **Define translators quicker**.
 Perhaps change translators to use a different approach, but likely just add a helper method that creates the class in memory for you.
 Something like `Notify.define_translator :foo do #...`

+**Generate Notify**.
+Add a generator that generates the necessities for running Notify.
+Initializer, receiver inclusion, etc. Could also add the option to generate the migrations in the app's migrations folder instead of the engine's.

 ---